-London is a furrtastic place to live with a pet.
+London is a fantastic place to live with a pet.
 There are many parks to walk and play with animals.
 Some of them are even off-leads areas (a “lead” is a British word for “leash”) which is awesome.
-There are dozens of pubs, shops and other establishments that are pet-friendly.
+There are dozens of pubs, shops, and other establishments that are open to pets

-Alas, all of those things are available to people already living in London.
-Moving in with a pet can be quite a chore.
+Alas, all of those things are available to people already living in London with a pet.

 Reality check here: London is a massive megalopolis with countless prosperous opportunities for a whole bunch of people.
-It is filled to the brims with students, temporary workers, artists, tourists and freelancers.
+It is filled to the brim with students, temporary workers, artists, tourists, and freelancers.
 All of those people need a place to live.
 All of them generate a massive demand for a minimal supply.

 You don’t have to worry about that too much as with our network of over 80 agencies we will find a home for you and your furry friend in no time.
 You still have to be ready to face a challenge.

 Our first lifehack isn’t even related to London, but rather to the airlines, you’ll choose for travel.
 Please check all of the necessary specifications.
 Some airlines are more specific than others when it comes to crates.
 Certain sizes and/or materials can be forbidden.